 According to the U.S. Department of Veterans Affairs, a staggering 11-20 out of 100 (or 11-20%) of service members who have served in OEF or OIF suffer from Post-Traumatic Stress in a given year.
 Those numbers are an increase from 12 out of 100 who served in the Gulf War and 15 of every 100 who served in Vietnam.

 The Intrepid Fallen Heroes Fund is addressing this critical need to help heal our heroes from these Invisible Wounds of War.
 We’re building Intrepid Spirit Centers: specially designed facilities on military bases around the country treating Post-Traumatic Stress and Traumatic Brain Injuries.
 Over 90% of those treated at Intrepid Spirit Centers return to active duty or regular civilian life.
-Seven centers are currently completed and operating.
-Three more remain to be built.
+Seven centers are already completed and in operation and the eighth center is currently under construction; two additional centers are planned.
 Help us heal our heroes with a donation today.

 Posted on June 11 2018 in Blog